Social Security's Ticket to Work Program

 What happens after the Trial Work Period?

 After you complete the nine Trial Work Period months, you move into the Extended Period of Eligibility (EPE).
 The EPE lasts for 36 months, or about three years.
-During this time, you can still receive SSDI for any month in which your earnings stay below the amount Social Security considers Substantial Gainful Activity (SGA)
+During this time, you can generally still receive SSDI for any month in which your earnings stay below the amount Social Security considers Substantial Gainful Activity (SGA)

 What if you decide you cannot keep working?